hyultis/singletonThread/README.md

 # SingletonThread

 `SingletonThread` is a Rust library designed to manage the execution of a user-defined `FnMut` function on a thread following the **singleton pattern**.
 This ensures that at any given time, only **one instance of the thread** can be active.
-Before starting a new execution, the previous one must have completed, providing fine-grained control for thread-safe operations.
+Before starting a new execution, the previous one must have completed.

 This library offers functionality to control and limit thread execution frequency, making it ideal for scenarios where precise timing or controlled thread reuse is needed.

 ## Features

-- **Singleton Thread Execution**: Ensures that only one thread instance runs at a time.
+- **Singleton Thread Execution**: Ensures that only one thread instance runs at a time, via :
+	- `thread_launch()`: Attempt to (re)launch the thread while ensuring that only a single thread instance is running.
+	- `thread_launch_delayabe()`: Same as `thread_launch()` but if the thread is already running, mark the singleton to run one additional time (do not stack).
 - **Flexible Rerun Control**:
-  - `setDuration()` or `setDuration_FPS()`: Specify a minimum time interval between successive thread executions (default: 1 ns).
+    - `duration_set()` or `duration_setFPS()`: Specify a minimum time interval between successive thread executions (default: 1 ns, can be changed dynamically).
-  - `thread_launch()`: Attempt to relaunch the thread while ensuring that only a single thread instance is running.
-  - `setLoop()`: Create a loop that continuously runs the thread.
-- Prevents overlapping execution of threads, ensuring consistent usage.
+    - `loop_set()`: Set the thread to continuously run the singleton (loop, can be changed dynamically)

 ## Getting Started